grctest/BitNet-VSCode-Extension/README.md

-# bitnet-vscode-extension README
+# BitNet-VSCode-Extension

-This is the README for your extension "bitnet-vscode-extension".
-After writing up a brief description, we recommend including the following sections.
+This is a VSCode extension which introduces Microsoft's BitNet LLM as a model context provider exposed REST API.

+Initialize and communicate with multiple BitNet servers from within VSCode's GitHub Copilot panel!

 ## Features